joseotaviorf/oh-my-pi/dags/for_rent/dw_offer/dw_offer.md

 ### Outputs

-This pipeline produces the following output table in DW, via full load:
+This pipeline produces the following output table in DW, via full load and partitioned by `country_code`:

 - `dim_offer`